Dhriti-Duggal/RythmNest/README.md

 # 🎵 Rythm Nest

-Rythm Nest is a modern, responsive music streaming web application inspired by Spotify.
+Rythm Nest is a modern, responsive music streaming web application.
 It allows users to explore, play, and manage their favorite songs with a clean user interface and smooth user experience.

 ## 🚀 Features

-- 🎧 Stream music from a curated playlist
+- 🎧 View and explore a wide range of music tracks
-- 🔍 Search for songs, artists, and albums
+- 🧠 Genre-wise music browsing
-- ❤️ Like and save favorite tracks
+- 👨‍🎤 Artist profiles and music discovery
-- 📜 Create and manage playlists
+- 📂 Playlist creation and management
-- 🌙 Dark/Light mode toggle
+- 🔐 Secure and easy login/sign-up system
 - 📱 Fully responsive design (works on mobile, tablet, and desktop)

 ## 🛠️ Tech Stack